No matter the type of product you are using (soap or detergent), good cleaning takes a lot of energy. Three different kinds to be exact:

 - Thermal energy, provided by heating water Let’s look at how all these elements work together.

 Assume we have a great, big, oily, greasy stain on one of our favorite shirts.
 Water alone is not enough to remove the stain and get our shirt clean.
+That's why soap was invented.

 Now let’s add some laundry detergent.